 The Device Proposal strips out the very features with which MVPDs compete, improve service and market to consumers, on every retail device envisioned by the proposal.
 Satellite customers would lose sports scores and statistics for satellite.
 U-Verse customers would lose instant channel change.
 Cable customers would lose StartOver and LookBack, telescoped and interactive advertising.
 Cable program networks would lose the interactive enhancements they have built into their programming, such as shop by remote and multiple camera angles.
 The amended proposal suggests that "some" interactive MVPD features (such as Caller ID; sports statistics; News ticker) could be made available through an MMI widget for optional incorporation by a third party UI.
 All MVPD features that Device Proponents do not consider to be multichannel service would have to be entirely re-written and maintained in a new MVPD "widget" format.
-Even then, the mechanism to make it available is not defined, and the device manufacturer is free to eliminate or block those features in its discretion, even if it is part of the MVPD's
+Even then, the mechanism to make it available is not defined, on the device manufacturer is free to eliminate or block those features in its discretion, even if it is part of the MVPD's service as provided to subscribers.
+The Device Proposal does not offer a method for actually delivering MVPD service as it has evolved or as it is offered, advertised, subscribed to and delivered.
+Nor does it offer a means for accommodating the continued evolution of services, as applications do.